noiseprotocol/noise_spec/noise.md

  * Rewrote section on compound protocols and pipes for clarity, including clearer distinction between "switch protocol" and "fallback patterns".

- * De-emphasised "type byte" suggestion, and added a more general discussion of negotiation data.
+ * De-emphasized "type byte" suggestion, and added a more general discussion of negotiation data.

+ * Added pattern derivation rules to Appendix.

+\newpage

 # 19. References